Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: User Study

-We quantified this difference using Shannon entropy ($H$), which captures the evenness of the benefit distribution.
-Entropy increased from 2.579 in the \textsc{Control} condition to 3.554 in the \textsc{Story} condition, and a bootstrap $t$-test confirmed this difference was statistically significant ($t=-280.87$, $p<.001$) in Appendix Table~\ref{tab:benefit_subtypes}.
-These results indicate that storytelling-based discussions encouraged participants to recognize a more diverse and balanced set of AI benefits.
+We quantified these differences using Shannon entropy ($H$), which captures the evenness of the benefit distribution.
+As shown in Table~\ref{tab:benefit_subtypes}, entropy increased from 2.407 in the \textsc{Control} condition to 3.242 in the \textsc{Story-only} condition and to 3.868 in the \textsc{Story} condition.
+Bootstrap $t$-tests confirmed that both \textsc{Story-only} and \textsc{Story} exhibited significantly higher entropy than \textsc{Control} ($p<.001$), and that \textsc{Story} also showed significantly higher entropy than \textsc{Story-only} ($p<.001$).
+These results indicate that storytelling-based engagement—particularly interactive discussion—encouraged participants to recognize a more diverse and balanced set of potential AI benefits.

-\textbf{Does Human–AI Discussion Facilitate Ethical Reflection Through Think-Aloud Engagement?} Post-survey responses indicated that Human–AI storytelling discussions fostered deeper ethical and contextual reflection on AI systems.
-Participants reported that the narrative format helped them articulate risks that were otherwise difficult to express.
-For example, P9 shared that \textit{``It helped me to understand more,''} and P7 noted that \textit{``The story provides a concrete example of how AI can be harmful.''} Engaging with concrete, narrative scenarios prompted participants to articulate their reasoning about model risks in a think-aloud manner, supporting ethical reflection without requiring prior expertise.
-As P4 explained, \textit{``I could not think of [risks] really, but the story shifted my focus to the negative aspect of things which we usually ignore.''} Others observed that the stories surfaced overlooked issues, such as \textit{``the lack of cultural context''} (P6) or emotional harms like \textit{``masking of feelings''} (P3), suggesting that narrative prompts helped participants identify subtle sociotechnical risks often absent from formal documentation.
+\textbf{What do People Say About Ethical Reflection in Speculative AI Documentation?} Post-survey responses indicated that Human–AI storytelling discussions fostered deeper ethical and contextual reflection on AI systems.
+Participants reported the narrative format helped them articulate risks that were otherwise difficult to express.
+For example, P9 shared that \textit{``It helped me to understand more,''} and P7 noted that \textit{``The story provides a concrete example of how AI can be harmful.''} Engaging with concrete narrative scenarios led participants to verbalize their reasoning about model risks in a think-aloud manner, supporting ethical reflection without requiring prior expertise.
+As P4 explained, \textit{``I could not think of [risks] really, but the story shifted my focus to the negative aspect of things which we usually ignore.''} Others observed that stories surfaced overlooked issues, such as \textit{``the lack of cultural context''} (P6) or emotional harms like \textit{``masking of feelings''} (P3), suggesting that narrative prompts helped surface subtle sociotechnical risks often missing from formal documentation.